realmichealbay/Wowie/README.md

 3 profit as your unsuspecting victim cant stop their computer from exploding with noises

 # Server options
-1 you need your targets local ip address
+1 you need your targets local ip address which will be automatically sent to your email by changing the "email_name" variable in recieve server
-2 change send.py ip addresses and profit the program will do the rest
+2 change send.py ip addresses and profit the program will do the rest 3 etc im not done writing this bullshit